Manuel Antonio is one of Costa Rica’s top-visited destinations for its dramatic landscapes, lush forests, and tree-swinging monkeys.

-Picturesque buffs rise from Caribbean-blue waters and jungled hills make for a photo-ready backdrop.
-Upscale hotels and unique restaurants are tucked into the folds of the hills and a long list of Manuel Antoinio adventure tours await any outdoor enthusiast.
+Picturesque bluffs rise from the Caribbean-blue waters, and jungled hills make for a photo-ready backdrop.
+Upscale hotels and unique restaurants are tucked into the folds of the hills, and a long list of Manuel Antonio adventure tours await any outdoor enthusiast.

 Enjoy Happy Hour on the Esplanade